Ground Operations Initiatives

-ANA Group promotes resource conservation and recycling activities that reuse waste materials from aircraft, airports and work areas.
+The ANA Group promotes resource conservation and recycling activities that reuse waste materials from aircraft, airports and work areas.

-Reusing and Recycling by Customers
+Reuse and Recycling Activities With Our Customers

-Reusing Plastic Bags for Maintenance
+Reusing Plastic Bags Used in Maintenance

-|Aircraft Maintenance||Change in aircraft center of gravity measurement method (without discarding onboard fuel)|
+|Aircraft maintenance||Change in aircraft center of gravity measurement method (without discarding onboard fuel)|

-|Aircraft Maintenance||Recycle aircraft engine parts and aluminum end material as rare metals for repairs|
+|Aircraft maintenance||Recycle aircraft engine parts, and aluminum cast-offs used in repairs as rare metals|

-|Inside Aircraft||Promote sorted collection and recycling of garbage (bottles, cans, plastic bottles) from international flights landing in Japan, and closed-loop recycling of magazines and other paper products|
+|Aircraft interior||Promote sorted collection and recycling of garbage (bottles, cans, plastic bottles) from international flights landing in Japan.

-|Air Cargo Division||Recycle plastic sheets used for water- and dust-proofing cargo|
+|Air cargo||Recycle plastic sheets used for water- and dust-proofing cargo|

-|Ground Facilities||Process rainwater and kitchen wastewater (reclaimed water)|
+|Ground facilities, equipment||Process rainwater and kitchen wastewater (reclaimed water)|

-|Ground Facilities||Promote the reuse of office equipment (e.g. desks) based on independently instituted facility standards
+|Ground facilities, equipment||Promote the reuse of office equipment (e.g. desks) based on own instituted facility standards

 Introduction of on-board items (e.g. drink and salad bowl cups on international flights) made of recycled plastic